mhoehle/hoehleatsu.github.io/_posts/2017-06-22-interpretcis.md

 corresponding intervals and how they overlap the true value or not:
 <img src="{{ site.baseurl }}/figure/source/2017-06-22-interpretcis/unnamed-chunk-6-1.png" style="display: block; margin: auto;" />

-The specific confidence interval `ci` we computed above is thus just one of many possible confidence intervals originating from above procedure.
+The specific confidence interval `ci` we computed above is thus just one of many possible confidence intervals originating from the above procedure.

 **[Client]:** Ok, I get that is what happens when you do it many times.
-But I just have this one experiment with x = 52 out of n = 420 subjects having the trait of interest.
+But I only have this one experiment with x = 52 out of n = 420 subjects having the trait of interest.
 Your above output does contain a very specific CI, with some very specific numbers, i.e. 9.2%- 15.5%.